Reform of the water sector in Kenya

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Environment, Water and Natural Resources (MEWNR)
+Lead executing agency: Ministry of Water and Irrigation (MWI)

-The Bill and Melinda Gates Foundation is cofinancing basic sanitation measures for the urban poor.
+The Bill & Melinda Gates Foundation is cofinancing measures for basic sanitation in poor urban areas.

 GFA Consulting Group GmbH is also supporting the project’s work.

 Poverty-oriented drinking water and sanitation structures have been established at 10 utility companies.
 The Water Services Regulatory Board has introduced principles for good governance and corporate management in the water sector.
 Over 70 water utility companies have received funds for the improvement of water supply and sanitation in poor urban areas from the trust fund supported by the project.